 Then there were the smart little details you notice during the daily duties, like how the infotainment system starts booting up when you unlock the car, so you don't have to wait for everything to load when you're ready to go.
 Or how the automatic windows keep rolling up after you've shut the engine off.
 Or the second button on the rear hatch that not only shuts it automatically, but locks the vehicle as well.
 Or the unobtrusive voice command system that seldom misinterprets speech.
 Or the massive panoramic roof, huge rear legroom, generous cargo capacity, and on and on.

-The X3 was plenty competent in its normal mode, while ride quality and handling behavior were upgraded in Sport and Sport modes.
+The X3 was plenty competent in its normal mode, while ride quality and handling behavior w

 I quickly became a fan of BMW's iDrive infotainment system, as did others around the office.
 As associate online editor Karla Sanchez noted, "The screen sits at eye-level, and the dial that controls it is easy to use.
 I never once got distracted trying to operate it, and I was able to keep my eyes on the road while keying in information."